St Albans (constituency): Constituency profile

+St Albans is a constituency in Hertfordshire in the East of England.
+It covers the city of St Albans and the outlying villages of London Colney, How Wood and Bricket Wood.

+St Albans is an ancient cathedral city and is sometimes considered part of the London commuter belt; it is located around 19 mi north-west of the centre of the capital.
+Verulamium, one of the largest towns in Roman Britain, was located where St Albans currently stands.
+St Albans was a rural market town until the late Victorian era, after which it underwent significant suburban growth to accommodate the redistribution of people away from London.
+The city is highly-affluent with low levels of deprivation, and the average house price is nearly double the UK average.

+St Albans has low proportions of young adults and retirees and a large population of middle-aged adults.
+Residents have high rates of homeownership and very high levels of income.
+The child poverty rate is less than half the overall UK figure.
+Residents are generally well-educated and a high proportion work in the retail, business administration and science sectors.
+The percentage claiming unemployment benefits is low.
+White people made up 81% of the population at the 2021 census, with Asians being the largest ethnic minority group at 10%.

+At the local council level, almost all seats in this constituency are represented by Liberal Democrats.
+Voters in St Albans strongly supported remaining in the European Union in the 2016 referendum; an estimated 63% voted to remain compared to the UK-wide figure of 48%.

 History

 Up to 1852

 The Parliamentary Borough of St Albans was represented by two MPs in the House of Commons of England from 1554 to 1707, then of the House of Commons of Great Britain from 1707 to 1800, and finally in the House of Commons of the Parliament of the United Kingdom from 1801 onwards, until it was disenfranchised as a result of electoral corruption in 1852.

 1885 to date

 Results of all deposit-keeping candidates since 1983 in their bid be the MP for St Albans (UK House of Commons).

 The constituency was re-established in an enlarged form by the Redistribution of Seats Act 1885 (which followed on from the Third Reform Act) as one of four Divisions of the abolished three-member Parliamentary County of Hertfordshire, and was formally named as the Mid or St Albans Division of Hertfordshire.